Adjustment to Vision Loss

 The Adjustment to Vision Loss Project is a unique program designed to assist individuals in adjusting to the loss of vision, through one-on-one direct assistance as well as involvement in peer support groups.

 Groups address issues and concerns of people with vision loss, and through the sharing of their experiences, members provide support to one another.
-(Additional information about meeting times and places can be found under Peer Support Groups)

 Advocacy is a service at hip which occurs in many ways.
 The overriding goal is to promote and ensure the full inclusion of people with disabilities in the community.
 Advocacy staff direct their efforts toward working with individual consumers who face difficulties in areas of housing, employment, transportation, and many other issues.

 Systems advocacy is geared toward challenges faced by many people with disabilities.
 Efforts are directed at enforcement of the Americans with Disabilities Act (ADA), the Fair Housing Act, and other issues which promote the full inclusion of people with disabilities in the community.
-Other areas which have recently been addressed include working with the community to assist people with disabilities in relocating from institutions to residences within their community.

 DDD Support Coordination Program

-hip‘s Support Coordinators assist DDD-eligible Bergen County residents and their family/support team in assessing their needs and developing an individualized Service Plan to access community-based programs and services.
+hip‘s Support Coordinators assist DDD-eligible Bergen County residents and their family/support team in assessing their needs and developing an Individualized Service Plan (ISP) to access community-based programs and services.
 The Support Coordinators locate, link, coordinate and monitor the supports and services on an ongoing basis to ensure that all necessary services remain in place to enable the individual to achieve their desired outcomes.

 Hispanic Outreach Program

-It's All About Work
+It's All About Work / Pre-employment Transitioning Services

-It’s All About Work is a program developed by the New Jersey Association of Centers for Independent Living in partnership with New Jersey Division of Vocational Rehabilitation Services (DVRS).
-Through a series of course offerings provided at Bergen County high schools, transition-aged students begin to explore their career preferences related to interests and abilities, learn about the adult service system and skills needed for independent living and identify their life goals, particularly those related to work.
+It’s All About Work is a program developed by the New Jersey Association of Centers for Independent Living (NJACIL) in partnership with New Jersey Division of Vocational Rehabilitation Services (DVRS).
+Through a series of course offerings provided at high schools, transition-aged students begin to explore their career preferences related to interests and abilities, learn about the adult service system and skills needed for independent living and identify their life goals, particularly those related to work.
 At the conclusion of the course, students are eligible for individualized employment-related services through DVRS.
 Another component of the program works with adults referred by DVRS who benefit from instruction on enhancing their job readiness skills.

 Multimedia Transcription Service

-Multimedia Transcription Service (MTS) transcribes print documents into braille and audio formats.
+Multimedia Transcription Service (MTS) transcribes print documents into braille and some audio formats.
 Through an extensive staff of transcribers certified by the Library of Congress, materials are produced for schools, government entities, non-profit agencies, the corporate sector, hospitals, theaters, and the community at large.
 A full range of literary, math, science, computer and foreign language textbooks have been produced for students across the country.
-Please visit our webpage at http://www.mts-braille.com or MTS Contact Us for further information.
+Please visit our website at http://www.mts-braille.com or MTS Contact Us for further information.